pfapi/pfapi/README.md

 assign **find** and **findOne** permissions to PfapiDemo and click save.

-OK, we are ready to run tests, please replace Pfapi-Demo-XXXXXXXX with Pfapi-Demo.
+OK, we are ready to run demos.

 ### step 5 demos